JohnFTitor/opp_school_library/README.md

 > Ruby library project that runs in the command line.
 Meant to understand the base principles of OPP programming while building an application with a new programming paradigm

 ### Requirements
--  You need to have Ruby and bundle install in order to run this files
+-  You need to have Ruby and bundle installed in order to run this files

 ## Built With